bonsai-rx/docs/articles/cli.md

 &nbsp;

 ### Other available flags
-Additional flags are available, and can be used similarly to the ones introduced before.
+Additional flags are available, and can be used similarly to the ones introduced above.
 E.g.:

 ```cmd
 > Bonsai myWorkflow.bonsai --FLAG